-Michael DeWilde is the Business Ethics Center Director and an Associate Professor of Philosophy.
+Michael DeWilde is the Business Ethics Center Director and an associate professor of philosophy.
 He teaches the MBA Business Ethics courses, Theories of Human Nature, Eastern Philosophy, and the Working Classics seminar, which received the 2002 national award for “Excellence in Philosophy Programs” from the American Philosophical Association.
-He is the recipient of a major grant from the Kellogg Foundation and winner of a 2007 Pew “Teaching Excellence” award.
-His latest article is "Art, Aristotle, and Ambiguity: Notes from an Accidental Consultant."
-He's recently given talks on "Ethics, Neuroscience and Decision-Making" to the Project Management Institute of San Francisco, CA; Goodwill Industries; and the Professional Landmen's Association of Michigan.
+He is the recipient of a major grant from the Kellogg Foundation and a winner of a Pew “Teaching Excellence” award.
+His latest publication is a book chapter in the forthcoming book Philosophy Imprisoned from Lexington Press.
+His most recent talk -" Have You Considered the Possibility that You're an Idiot?" - is online at http://hauensteincenter.org/michael-dewilde2/

 He was, for one year, a Research Affiliate professor with the ESC Rennes School of Business in Rennes, France, and for many years has consulted with West Michigan businesses as an executive coach.
 His work has been featured in the New York Times and Inc. Magazine, among other places.
 He holds degrees from Harvard University and Grand Valley State University.